-Main Theme Sub-Theme Advisors /Participants Participant Remarks Global A1.
+Main Theme Sub-Theme Advisors /Participants Participant Remarks nening the Position in the Global Innovation Ecosystem A1.
 Strategic Source Allocation T2 - Martin Michel It is proposed to strategically direct internal resources by focussing on departments and research groups with proven success.
-(Martin Michel) Position in the Ecosystem A2.
-Accreditation and Quality Standards T3 - Levent Dirikolu It has been proposed to introduce board- approved programmes and international accreditations (e.g. AVMA) to improve the quality of education and institutional reputation.
+(Martin Michel) A2.
+Accreditation and Quality Standards n T3 - Levent Dirikolu It has been proposed to introduce board- approved programmes and international accreditations (e.g. AVMA) to improve the quality of education and institutional reputation.
 (Levent Dirikolu) A3.
 Research Impact and Return of Investment T1 - Kari Franson It was stated that international visibility should be increased by measuring the impact of research on the local community.
-(Kari Franson) A. Strengthening the Innovation A4.
+(Kari Franson) A. Strengthening Innova A4.
 National Unique Strenght Areas T6 - Gökhan Mutlu It has been proposed to focus on diseases specific to Türkiye (e.g. Behçet's disease, tuberculosis), to develop unique research areas on a global scale and to establish biobanks.
 (Gökhan Mutlu)